kamrynbrown/BitFit1/README.md

 Submitted by: Kamryn Brown

 BitFit1 is a health metrics app that allows users to track ...
-[TODO]
+Nutrition and Calories

 Time spent: 24 hours spent in total